 - CLP Women’s Officer 2016-17; set up women’s forum

 - Key part of campaign team for Jo Stevens MP in 2015 and 2017 and Jenny Rathbone AM in 2016, achieving a Labour gain and increased majorities

-- Chair of LGBT Labour Wales 2016-date; increased membership in Wales to almost double previous level, set up first Wales committee, organised presence at pride events in Wales and campaigned for out LGBT candidates
+- Chair of LGBT Labour Wales 2016-date; increased membership in Wales to almost triple previous level, set up first Wales committee, organised presence at pride events in Wales and campaigned for out LGBT candidates

 - Worked with HQ team on testing for Labour’s doorstep app in 2016